ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Layouts/ItemLayout.rst

 Properties
 ----------

--  ****`item </sdk/apps/qml/Ubuntu.Layouts/ItemLayout#item-prop>`__****
-   : string
+-  :ref:`item <sdk_ubuntu_layouts_itemlayout_item-prop>` : string

 Detailed Description
 --------------------

-Use `ItemLayout </sdk/apps/qml/Ubuntu.Layouts/ItemLayout/>`__ to define the size and position of a single item within a layout.
+Use :ref:`ItemLayout <sdk_ubuntu_layouts_itemlayout>` to define the size and position of a single item within a layout.
 The item name to be positioned should be specified in item property, which should correspond to the string specified in **Layouts.item** attached to an Item in the default layout.
-The Item with Layouts.item attached is reparented into
-`ItemLayout </sdk/apps/qml/Ubuntu.Layouts/ItemLayout/>`__ and it is anchor filled to it.
+The Item with Layouts.item attached is reparented into :ref:`ItemLayout <sdk_ubuntu_layouts_itemlayout>` and it is anchor filled to it.

 Example: